Skip to main content

 Advanced topics

-Default Word Import Processing
+Default Word DOCX Import Processing

-To control the docx import process, use the Default config.
+To control the DOCX import process, use the Default config.

-Following is the default import handling for docx files:
+Following is the default import handling for DOCX files:

 References document